jacorbal/csvparser/README.md

-quotes and embedded double quotes are represented as two consecutive double quotes), but it also accepts several non‑RFC extensions: it tolerates LF as well as CRLF line endings, skips blank lines and lines beginning with '#' as comments, is lenient with unterminated quoted fields at EOF, and does not enforce a constant number of fields per record.
+quotes and embedded double quotes are represented as two consecutive double quotes), but it also accepts several non‑RFC extensions: it tolerates LF as well as CRLF line endings, skips blank lines and lines beginning with '`#`' as comments, is lenient with unterminated quoted fields at EOF, and does not enforce a constant number of fields per record.

+Because this implementation uses the common quoting/escape semantics, **it's broadly compatible with many CSV files that follow RFC 4180, but it is not strictly RFC-compliant because it accepts and tolerates deviations** (comments, blank lines, inconsistent field counts, lenient quote handling and newline variations) that an RFC-strict parser would reject.

 The RFC 4180 CSV specification defines a minimal, strict grammar: records separated by CRLF, fields separated by a single delimiter,